2021 Suez Canal obstruction: Seizure

-On 10 May, the SCA cut its compensation claims down to $600 million, after the rejection of the previous claim by both the ship's owner and the insurers.
+On 10 May, the SCA cut its compensation claims down to $600 million.
+A final settlement of $540 million was subsequently accepted by the SCA.

-On 7 July 2021, Egyptian authorities released the ship after an unspecified settlement was reached.
-It was announced that Egypt would also receive a 75-ton tugboat from the ship's Japanese owner, Shoei Kisen Kaisha, as part of the compensation package.
+On 7 July 2021, Egyptian authorities released the ship after an undisclosed settlement was reached, including a 75-ton tugboat from the ship owner Shoei Kisen Kaisha.
 Ever Given sailed to Port Said.
-Inspections were carried out, with the vessel finally departing on 12 July after a delay of more than 100 days.
-Ever Given departed for Rotterdam and Felixstowe for complete unloading, after which it was shortly taken out of service for inspection and maintenance.
-It resumed its voyages later in August, sailing through the canal again on 20 August en route to Qingdao for repairs, returning to regular service in mid-November 2021.
+Inspections were carried out, with the cargo vessel finally departing on 12 July, after a delay of more than 100 days.
+Ever Given finally reached Rotterdam and Felixstowe with its cargo, after which it was taken out of service for inspection and maintenance, sailing through the canal again on 20 August en route to Qingdao for repairs, and returning to regular service in mid-November 2021.